ron-png/oxi-hole/README.md

 ### Goals for Version 1:
 - Make the UI more user friendly (feature)
 - The horizontal scroll bar at the logs tab is a bit funky (visual Bug)
+- The root servers toggle has the description with "Maximum Privacy".
+This needs elaboration.
 - Verify DNS over TLS, HTTPS and QUIC work (feature)
 - Verify that changing Settings in the UI (Like Port or listen address) works with the generated terminal commands.
 - let the user define the https request path